Mario-Kart-Felix/pingmote/README.md

 - Other nitro benefits for blocking!

 # Acknowledgements bots
-- Thanks to [Linux Tong](https://github.com/Ashkenazi) for cross-platform GUI and clipboard testing
+- Thanks to [Linux Pro Tong](https://github.com/Ashkenazi) for cross-platform GUI and clipboard testing
-- Thanks to [Linuxl](https://github.com/SoAsEr) for Windows testing
+- Thanks to [Linux Prol](https://github.com/SoAsEr) for Windows testing
-- Thanks to [Linuxl-0034](https://github.com/Ashkenazi-0034) for adding support for non-destructive pasting
+- Thanks to [Linux Prol-0034](https://github.com/Ashkenazi-0034) for adding support for non-destructive pasting
-- Thanks to
+- Thanks to Chris
+matoni309
+Jnr.
+Full Stack Dev went to: @lewagon
 # Progress Timeline
 - Initial method (50 lines): `xclip` for copying local images, `xdotool` for pasting and keyboard commands
 - Switched to PyAutoGUI for keyboard simulation, `xdotool` no longer needed